tryscer/flock/flock-music.md

 *(Ba-BOOM\!
 Ba-BOOM\!)*

-Now the guitarist hits the strings.
-I’ve never seen an electrical guitar being played before.
-I watch in awe as the movements of her hands translate into the huge sound suddenly filling the tent.
-The sound twangs and dances, and she’s dancing along with it.
-I notice her fingernails are painted red.
-The red dots dance on the strings.
-Some people shout and howl, some jump to their feet and start dancing.
 And then the lady in the evening dress grabs a microphone with all the intensity of her tiny frame; real close to it, she begins to *howl*:

 (*Yyyyyy-eeeeeehhynt nothin buh-a hound daw-og*)